TitanAllStars/TitanAllStars.github.io/README.md

 The tables located under **Gifts > View** provide the best measure of performance.

 Unless otherwise arranged with elder members, candidates-to-be-dropped will be prioritised as follows...
+1. Low Titanite total - lack of interest in helping your fellow members (75 or 150 a day helps keep the doctor away)
 1. Early Activity followed by no activity - not playing the game
 1. Low overall Activity per rolling weekly Total - not playing the game
 1. Player name not changed from default - not engaged in the game
-1. Low titanite total - lack of interest in helping your fellow members

 A leave-of-absense can be requested (i.e. voluntarily/temporarily give up your slot).
 A policy of maintaining open slots will assist your return.